-Dobrinka Tabakova is a composer of ‘thoughtful and approachable’ music (Gramophone), with ‘glowing tonal harmonies and grand, sweeping gestures [which] convey a huge emotional depth’ (The Strad).
-Her music has been commissioned by the Royal Philharmonic Society, BBC Radio 3 and the European Broadcasting Union.
-Her debut profile album ‘String Paths’, on ECM Records, was nominated for a Grammy in 2014.
+Dobrinka Tabakova is a composer of ‘exciting, deeply moving’ music (Washington Times), with ‘glowing tonal harmonies and grand, sweeping gestures [which] convey a huge emotional depth’ (The Strad).
+She has been commissioned by the Royal Philharmonic Society, BBC Radio 3 and the European Broadcasting Union.
+Her debut profile album String Paths, on ECM Records, was nominated for a Grammy in 2014.
 In 2017 she was appointed composer-in-residence with the BBC Concert Orchestra.

 The music of Dobrinka Tabakova has featured in films (Jean-Luc Godard’sAdieu au langage and Le livre d’image), dance (Sydney Dance Company/ Rafael Bonachela Anima and American Ballet Theatre Studio Company/ George Williamson Murmuration) as well as international music festivals including Schleswig-Holstein; Moscow Homecoming; Three Choirs, UK; World Sun Songs, Latvia and Dark Music Days, Iceland.
 Creative programmers like violist/conductor Maxim Rysanov, Amsterdam Sinfonietta, violinists Gidon Kremer and Janine Jansen as well as Irish DJ John Kelly, Orchestra of the Swan and Sorel Organization have all championed her music over the past decade.